redroostertech/Messenger-1/README.md

 **3.,** Set up your Firebase [Authentication](https://firebase.google.com/docs/auth) sign-in methods.

-**4.,** For using Phone login, configure your Firebase Authentication Settings as it [described here](https://firebase.google.com/docs/auth/ios/phone-auth).

-**5.,** Enable your Firebase [Cloud Firestore](https://firebase.google.com/docs/firestore) by updating the Database Rules with the default values.
+**4.,** Enable your Firebase [Cloud Firestore](https://firebase.google.com/docs/firestore) by updating the Database Rules with the default values.

-**6.,** Create an Index with [these settings](https://github.com/relatedcode/Messenger/issues/165).
+**5.,** Create an Index with [these settings](https://github.com/relatedcode/Messenger/issues/165).

-**7.,** Enable your Firebase [Storage](https://firebase.google.com/docs/storage) by updating the Storage Rules with the default values.
+**6.,** Enable your Firebase [Storage](https://firebase.google.com/docs/storage) by updating the Storage Rules with the default values.

-**8.,** Download `GoogleService-Info.plist` from your Firebase project and replace the existing file in your Xcode project.
+**7.,** Download `GoogleService-Info.plist` from your Firebase project and replace the existing file in your Xcode project.

-**9.,** For using push notification feature, create an account at [OneSignal](https://onesignal.com) and replace the `ONESIGNAL_APPID` define value in `AppConstant.h`.
+**8.,** For using push notification feature, create an account at [OneSignal](https://onesignal.com) and replace the `ONESIGNAL_APPID` define value in `AppConstant.h`.
 You will also need to [configure](https://documentation.onesignal.com/docs/generate-an-ios-push-certificate) your Push certificate details.

-**10.,** For using audio and video call features, create an account at [Sinch](https://www.sinch.com) and replace the `SINCH_KEY` and `SINCH_SECRET` define values in `AppConstant.h`.
+**9.,** For using audio and video call features, create an account at [Sinch](https://www.sinch.com) and replace the `SINCH_KEY` and `SINCH_SECRET` define values in `AppConstant.h`.
 You will also need to [configure](https://developers.sinch.com/docs/how-to-use-pushkit-for-ios-voip-push-notifications) your VoIP certificate details.

 ---